novatel/novatel_oem7_driver/README.md

 ## Limitations

-* This branch only supports ROS2 Jazzy, other branches contain the versions they support until that version is End of Life.
+* This branch only supports ROS2 Kilted, other branches contain the versions they support until that version is End of Life.
 While officially unsupported and functionality is not guranteed, to build with Foxy and older it is recommended to use the Humble branch and revert these changes: https://github.com/novatel/novatel_oem7_driver/pull/104

-* Building the driver in its default state requires Boost 1.69 or greater.
-If working with an older version, revert these changes locally: https://github.com/novatel/novatel_oem7_driver/pull/98
+* Support is not provided for building in Windows

 ## Next Steps
-Refer to the novatel_oem7_driver documentation for more information: https://docs.ros.org/en/jazzy/p/novatel_oem7_driver/
+Refer to the novatel_oem7_driver documentation for more information: https://docs.ros.org/en/kilted/p/novatel_oem7_driver/

 ## Authors